-The project expands the public's access to new bicycle parking facilities (e.g., electronic bicycle lockers, bicycle racks), which must be publicly accessible and available for use by all members of the public.
+The project expands the public's access to new or upgraded bicycle parking facilities (e.g., electronic bicycle lockers, bicycle racks), which must be publicly accessible and available for use by all members of the public.
 Eligible projects are limited to the purchase and installation of the following types of bike parking facilities that result in motor vehicle emission reductions:

-- i.
-Bicycle racks, including bicycle racks on transit buses, trains, shuttle vehicles, and ferry vessels; - ii.
-Electronic bicycle lockers; and - iii.
-Capital costs for attended bicycle storage facilities.
+- New bicycle racks, including bicycle racks on transit buses, trains, shuttle vehicles, and ferry vessels; - ii.
+New electric bicycle lockers or upgrades to electronic bicycle lockers from bicycle racks; and - iii.
+Capital costs to construct new bicycle storage facilities or upgrade to bicycle storage facilities from bicycle racks.